DaetwylerStephan/self_driving_multiscale_control/docs/software_installation.rst

 Hardware driver installation
 ============================

-Before continuing now with the control code installation, we need several hardware drivers for camera, stages and analog output board.
+Before continuing now with running the software, we need several hardware drivers for camera, stages and analog output board.

 Camera drivers
 --------------

-To run the Photometrics camera (and control software code), please download the camera drivers from the manufacturer's homepage.
+To run the Photometrics camera (and control software code), please download both camera drivers from the manufacturer's homepage.

-First install the Pvcam drivers for the camera software: https://www.photometrics.com/support/download/pvcam
+First download and install the Pvcam drivers for the camera software: https://www.photometrics.com/support/download/pvcam

-and the SDK:
+and download and install the SDK (with Python support): https://www.photometrics.com/support/download/pvcam-sdk
-https://www.photometrics.com/support/download/pvcam-sdk

 Next, navigate to the PyVCAM folder and run the setup install command:

 .. code-block:: console

-    (microscopecontrol) ~\MicroscopeControlCode> cd PyVCAM-master
+    (microscopecontrol) ~\self_driving_multiscale_control> cd PyVCAM-master
     (microscopecontrol) ~\PyVCAM-master> python setup.py install

 Errors we encountered: